daegalus/csrd/content.en/02-creating-your-character/06-equipment.md

 | Medium | 4 points                |
 | Heavy  | 6 points                |

 In general, light weapons are moderately priced items, medium weapons are expensive, and heavy weapons are very expensive.
 Ammunition for a ranged weapon is inexpensive.
 The Genre chapter offers more specific details on weapons available in a given setting.
-Keep in mind that in many genres, it’s not acceptable to run around carrying dangerous weapons.
+Keep in mind that in many genres, it's not acceptable to run around carrying dangerous weapons.

 ## Fantasy Weapons Descriptions